 Unlike some towns, Fairplay isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Fairplay are a mix of both white- and blue-collar jobs.
-Overall, Fairplay is a town of service providers, managers, and construction workers and builders.
-There are especially a lot of people living in Fairplay who work in management occupations (17.12%), law enforcement and fire fighting (12.75%), and food service (12.02%).
+Overall, Fairplay is a town of service providers, managers, and sales and office workers.
+There are especially a lot of people living in Fairplay who work in management occupations (19.80%), office and administrative support (15.44%), and food service (11.58%).

-A relatively large number of people in Fairplay telecommute to their jobs.
-Overall, about 14.75% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Fairplay in 2022 was $44,129, which is upper middle income relative to Colorado and the nation.
-This equates to an annual income of $176,516 for a family of four.
-However, Fairplay contains both very wealthy and poor people as well.
+The per capita income in Fairplay in 2022 was $48,670, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $194,680 for a family of four.

 The people who call Fairplay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairplay residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fairplay include German, English, Irish, Norwegian, and Polish.
+Important ancestries of people in Fairplay include German, Irish, English, Polish, and Norwegian.

 The most common language spoken in Fairplay is English.
 Other important languages spoken here include Italian and Spanish.